Manage public keys

 Generate a new SSH key

-Before you can upload an SSH public key to Harness, generate an SSH key pair on your local machine.
+Before you upload an SSH public key to Harness, generate an SSH key pair on your local machine.

 Step 1: Generate the key pair